reTHINK-project/specs/datamodel/core/hyperty-catalogue/readme.md

 The Protocol Stub Descriptor is used to model each Protocol Stub that can be used to connect to a certain Service Provider domain.
 It is characterised by the schemas of the supported messages (messageSchemas) which contains a HypertyCatalogueURL that links to the corresponding Messages schema descriptor (see below).

-In Addition, Protocol Stub Descriptor contains the required runtime protocol capabilities (Constraints) and the data needed to configure the Protocol Stub deployment in the runtime (Configuration).
+In Addition, Protocol Stub Descriptor contains the required runtime capabilities (Constraints) and the data needed to configure the Protocol Stub deployment in the runtime (Configuration).

 Besides the attributes inherited from the general CatalogueDataObject described above, additional Hyperty Descriptor attributes are: